Help for private sector tenants

 - entrance halls, communal stairways and shared kitchens

-If your landlord has not carried out a repair that you have reported, contact our private sector housing team.
+Contact us online if your landlord has not carried out a repair that you have reported.

 We do not investigate complaints about Social Housing.
 We would advise you to make a complaint to your landlord or registered provider in the first instance.
 Information about reporting repairs to a housing association landlord can be found on the Shelter website.